 |

-Update the package declaration in the example above.
+Update the package declaration in the example above and rename the class.

 Update the parameter in the method JarClassLoader.invokeMain()